 A major in psychology requires a minimum of 36 credit hours in psychology courses.
 At least 20 of these credit hours must be in upper-division PSYC or NRSC coursework that includes a minimum of 10 credit hours at the 4000 level.
 Students must complete a minimum of 12 upper-division credit hours of psychology coursework on the Boulder campus with a C- or better.
 Of those 12 credit hours, one laboratory and methods course must be included.

 All required major courses and all required ancillary courses must be passed with a C- or better and cannot be taken pass/fail.
-Students must have a grade point average of at least 2.000 in the major in order to graduate, and no more than 45 credits in PSYC may be applied to overall graduation requirements.
+Students must have a GPA of at least 2.000 in the major in order to graduate, and no more than 45 credits in PSYC may be applied to overall graduation requirements.

 Required Courses and Credits